XIROPHT/Xiropht-Proxy-Solo-Miner/README.md

 # Xiropht-Proxy-Solo-Miner
 Xiropht Proxy Solo Miner is usefull for share different part of the current block to other miners.

+**Be carefull , we are currently in phase of test , all versions released and uploaded are compiled in debug mode for permit everyone to get informations of possible issues from log files until to release the main phase network.**

+**Once the main phase network is released, all next update will are in release mode for disable log file and debug mode.**

+**In production, we suggest to compile in Release Mode for disable log files.**

 **Compatibility:** Windows (Visual Studio), Linux (Mono), Android (with Xamarin or Mono), MacOSX (with Xamarin or Mono)